TheThingsIndustries/lorawan-stack-docs/doc/content/integrations/cloud-integrations/withthegrid/_index.md

 weight:
 ---

-[Withthegrid](https://withthegrid.com/) is a IoT asset monitoring platform for infrastructure - Monitor assets, connect IoT sensors, visualize data, detect anomalies and manage workflows.
-In this chapter, we describe how to configure {{% tts %}} with the Withthegrid platform.
+[Withthegrid](https://withthegrid.com/) is a IoT asset monitoring platform for infrastructure - it allows you to monitor assets, connect IoT sensors, visualize data, detect anomalies and manage workflows.
+In this section, we describe how to implement {{% tts %}} integration with the Withthegrid platform.

 <!--more-->